JorgeG94/pic-device/README.md

 This is a sample and work in progress to manage certain device aspects from a simple Fortran interface kinda way.

+To build, depending on your GPU runtime you can use: `cmake -DGPU_RUNTIME=CUDA/HIP ../`

+I have not added support for using HIP with a CUDA backend.
+Feel free to add that!

 A simple way to use the module is

 ```